 Teresa Mayr, Sp86316F1, 2018, pencil on paper, cm 82 x 146

 Studio Tommaseo is pleased to announce the opening of I don`t want to be an onager, a solo-show by German artist Teresa Mayr winner of the Young European Artist Award Trieste Contemporanea 2019.
-The exhibition, organised by Trieste Contemporanea, curator Daniele Capra, collects a dozen Mayr’s recent works on paper which investigate urban spaces’ development and their memory traces, as well as modifications and micro-changes that occur in areas where the public sphere and the intimate one overlap and intersect.
+The exhibition, organised by Trieste Contemporanea, curator Daniele Capra, collects Mayr’s recent works on paper which investigate urban spaces’ development and their memory traces, as well as modifications and micro-changes that occur in areas where the public sphere and the intimate one overlap and intersect.

 The opening of the exhibition will take place on Saturday 23 May 2020, at 6.30 pm, exclusively online, and will consist of a live streaming conversation between the artist and the curator: join us on Trieste Contemporanea’s website or at our Facebook page.